 Oh and of course the zingy capers which add a delicious tang to it all.
 This plant based tuna melt is the ultimate comfort food bursting with flavour and deliciousness.
 A little drizzle of sweet chilli sauce added a touch of magic to all the bursting flavours.

 Unfortunately, food allergies are on the rise.
 The non-vegan tuna melt has some clear allergens in it – including fish, egg in the mayonnaise and dairy in the cheese.

 This vegan tuna melt recipe offers a wonderful alternative for vegans and those with allergies alike.
 You could even combine it with our delicious oil free and fully plant based mayonnaise recipe.

 Of course you could choose your trusty gluten free bread if this is your preference or a dietary requirement.

 Loving vegan chickpea tuna?
 You may also love:

 The base of this open faced tuna melt is of course the delicious, creamy and nutritious vegan chickpea tuna.

 I have used the base on a number of dishes making it super versatile.
-Check out the straight up vegan tuna salad recipe, vegan tuna sandwich and vegan tuna sweetcorn pasta.
+Check out the straight up vegan tuna salad recipe, vegan tuna sandwich.
 Its also nice to add this melt to my vegan sandwiches collection!